Strategy11/formidable-forms/readme.txt

 == Extend and Customize Your Forms - Developer's Dream Come True ==

-Formidable is the form plugin of choice for smart developers, freelancers, and agencies.
+Formidable is the WordPress form plugin of choice for smart developers, freelancers, and agencies.
 It helps you build complex solutions and simple forms quickly to defy the limits imposed by time and knowledge.

 Our goal is to help you build complex websites with low overhead.
 That's why we made Formidable the most extendable WordPress form builder plugin on the market.
 We want to make it possible for anyone to defy gravity and build anything.